stevenhurwitt/bayesian-models/README.md

 # bayesian-models

+# data
-simple bayesian nonlinear models for golf data from gelman. data consists of distance, successes and trials for 19 distances from a hole in a game of golf.
+Simple bayesian nonlinear models for golf data from gelman. data consists of distance, successes and trials for 19 distances from a hole in a game of golf.

 (probability of success at each distance is calculated p = y/m & turned into an indicator (1 if p>=.5, 0 if p<.5)

+# models
 Model 1 (Gelman 19.4.2)
 nonlinear with binomial likelihood to predict success from distance